marcelo-schreiber/scientific-computing/README.md

 - `t1`: Polynomial Approximation by Minimization of the Least Squares Method
 - `t2`: Polynomial Approximation by Minimization of the Least Squares Method OPTIMIZED

-all projects have a `Makefile` to compile the code.
+All projects have a `Makefile` to compile the code.
 To compile the code, just run `make` in the project folder and remember to read the `README.md` file in each folder to understand how to run the code.
-Also read the `report.pdf` file in each folder to understand the code and the likwid results.
+Also some submodules have a `REPORT.pdf` file, read it to understand the code and the likwid results in charts.
 Most of them also require Likwid to be installed.
 To install it, follow the instructions in the [official repository](https://github.com/RRZE-HPC/likwid).

 ## Authors